emelinghazarian/zigbee-iot-sensor-network-mqtt/README.md

-# ZigBee IoT Sensor Network with MQTT Integration and Web Dashboard
+# ZigBee IoT Sensor Network with MQTT Integration

-This project implements a ZigBee-based IoT sensor network that collects data from various devices (End-Device) and displays it on a web dashboard.
+This project implements a ZigBee-based IoT sensor network that collects data from various devices (End-Device).
 The system uses the MQTT protocol for communication between devices and a central ZigBee hub.

 ## Features
 - **ZigBee Communication**: Collects sensor data from ZigBee-based devices and sends it to a central hub.
 - **MQTT Integration**: Uses MQTT protocol for reliable message transmission between the End-Device and the hub.
-- **Web Dashboard**: Provides real-time monitoring and control of devices via a web-based interface.

 ## Project Setup